 If either the basket or the tip breaks on a standard basket (i.e. the whole thing is one piece), you should replace it.

 Again, I’ll save this tutorial for later.
 But these things are easily replaceable.
 Just know that the taper at the end of a ski pole is unique to its manufacturer.
-For example, you couldn’t successfully replace a Leki basket/tip with one made by Swix or vice versa.
+For example, you wouldn’t want to replace a Leki basket/tip with one made by Swix or vice versa.

 Sure, you could make something work between the two if you’re life depended on it.
 However, the fix won’t be a permanent solution and won’t work as effectively as if you used the correct combination.